-During spotting, the pill is still effective as long as it has been taken correctly and no doses were missed.
-People who experience 5 or more days of bleeding while on active pills or heavy bleeding for 3 or more days should contact a health care professional for advice.4
+During spotting, the pill is still effective, as long as it has been taken correctly and no doses are missed.
+Anyone who experiences 5 or more days of bleeding while on active pills, or heavy bleeding for 3 or more days, should contact a health care professional for advice.

-Intermenstrual spotting may occur due to the uterus adjusting to having a thinner endometrial lining, or maybe due to the body adjusting to having different levels of hormones.5
+This bleeding may happen because the uterus is adjusting to having a thinner endometrial lining or because the body is adjusting to having different levels of hormones.

-Some people experience mild nausea when first taking the pill, but symptoms usually subside after a short period of time.
-Taking the pill with food or at bedtime can help lower the likelihood of nausea.
-Anyone experiencing persistent or severe nausea should seek medical guidance.4
+Some people experience mild nausea when first taking the pill, but symptoms usually subside after a while.
+Taking the pill with food or at bedtime may help.
+If nausea is severe or persists for longer than 3 months, you should seek medical guidance.

 3. Breast tenderness

 Birth control pills may cause breast enlargement or tenderness.
-This side effect tends to improve a few weeks after starting the pill, but anyone who finds a lump in the breast or who has persistent pain or tenderness or severe breast pain should seek medical help.
+This normally resolves a few weeks after starting the pill.
+Anyone who finds a lump in the breast or who has persistent pain or tenderness or severe breast pain should seek medical help.

 5. Weight gain

-Clinical studies have found no consistent association between the use of birth control pills and weight fluctuations.
-However, many people taking the pill report experiencing some fluid retention, especially in the breast and hip areas.4
+Clinical studies have not found a consistent link between the use of birth control pills and weight fluctuations.
+However, fluid retention may occur, especially around the breasts and hips.

 6. Mood changes